shanvireddy/vlsiguru/Embedded_systems/intrview/interviewpart-1.md

 1.```auto storage class```: The auto storage class is the default storage class for all local variables.

-2.```extern storage class```: When extern storage specifier is used with a variable declaration then no storage is allocated to that variable and it is assumed that the variable has already been defined elsewhere in the program.
+2.```extern storage class```: The extern storage class is used to give a reference of a global variable that is visible to all the program files.
+When you use 'extern', the variable cannot be initialized however, it points the variable name at a storage location that has been previously defined.When we have multiple files and we define a global variable or function, which will also be used in other files, then extern will be used in another file to provide the reference of defined variable or function

 3.```static storage class```:  the global variable by default a static variables utit is restricted to only that file.Static variables are not visible outside its function and they are not destroyed once the funtion or block has comletd its execution.